 After I moved to the US, I had to adapt to the new environment.

-I sometimes hesitated to try and was disappointed because I couldn't do it well.
+I sometimes hesitated to try speaking and was disappointed because I couldn't do it well.

-I didn't want to hear my complaints to my children, but it made me drive into a corner.
+I didn't want my children to hear my complaints, but it made me drive into a corner.

-When I felt tired and troublesome, I shut myself in my house and didn't go out all day.
+When I felt tired and troubled, I shut myself in my house and didn't go out all day.

-I called to my mother using my iPad and told how I had a hard time to get used to the new life.
+I called to my mother using my iPad and told her how I had a hard time getting used to my new life.

-I believe it's sometimes OK if I want to do so.
+I believe it's sometimes OK if I want to take a rest.